rumblesan/improviz/docs/osc.md

 This also means that if we try to send OSC messages quicker than Improviz is running the program, then it won't necessarily get all the values.

+There are [example programs](https://github.com/rumblesan/improviz/tree/main/examples/osc-interaction) for sending OSC messages to Improviz from PureData and SuperCollider

 ## Toggling Text

 Displaying the code overlay can also be toggled with OSC, and just requires sending an empty message with the path